Public-Health-Scotland/R-Resources/posit_team_applications_faq.md

 Microsoft Edge is the recommended, and supported, web browser for accessing Posit Workbench.

+#### Do I need to be connected to the VPN?

+If you are working remotely, yes: ensure that when you login to Windows that you first connect to the VPN by selecting "vpn1.nss.scot" or "vpn2.nss.scot".
+If these VPN servers are not available to you, please raise a call to have this rectified in ServiceNow.

 ### Installing Packages

 #### How do I install the `{phsmethods}` package?